truera/trulens/trulens_eval/examples/README.md

     - `webindex.ipynb` -- tools for indexing a website to produce a vector db for context.

-- `vector-dbs/`
+- `frameworks/`

-    Collection of examples that makes use of vector databases for context retrieval in question answering.
+    Collection of examples using different frameworks for constructing an LLM app.

     - `llama_index/`